dennyzhang/challenges-kubernetes/Scenario-102/README.md

 - Open mysql client to access the mysql server

+Use phpmyadmin, create a database and a table
 TODO

 ## 3.5 Mysql server resilient test
 - If one instance is down, another will be started automatcially.

 TODO

+From Web UI, delete the mysql server Pod.

+We should see ReplicationController will start a new one.

+Confirm the database and table still persist, which were created in last step.

 ## 3.6 Destroy env
 ```